HTTP response status codes

 -

-The request has more than one possible response.
-The user agent or user should choose one of them.
-(There is no standardized way of choosing one of the responses, but HTML links to the possibilities are recommended so the user can pick.)
+In agent-driven content negotiation, the request has more than one possible response and the user agent or user should choose one of them.
+There is no standardized way for clients to automatically choose one of the responses, so this is rarely used.

 301 Moved Permanently